Israeli airstrike on southern Gaza hospital kills 19, hospital says

 Khan Younis’ Nasser Hospital, the largest in southern Gaza, has withstood raids and bombardment throughout 22 months of war, with officials citing critical shortages of supplies and staff.

-Among the 19 killed were four journalists including 33-year-old Mariam Dagga, a visual journalist who had worked for The Associated Press since the start of the war.
+Among the 19 killed were four journalists including 33-year-old Mariam Dagga, a visual journalist who had worked for The Associated Press throughout the war.

 Dagga was a freelancer who regulary reported from Nasser Hospital, including on doctors struggling to save children from starvation.
 Al Jazeera and Reuters also confirmed their journalists and freelancers were among those killed.